How to List Groups in Linux

 john adm cdrom sudo dip plugdev lpadmin sambashare

-To get a list of all groups a specific user belongs to, provide the username to the groups command as an argument:
+To list the groups a specific user belongs to, pass the username as an argument:

 groups linuxize